Understand and Prevent Whooping Cough

 How does the infection spread?

 Whooping cough is spread through the air when an infected person coughs or sneezes.
-It can also be spread by touching objects that have been contaminated with the bacteria and then touching the mouth, nose, or eyes.
+It can also be spread by touching contaminated objects and then touching the mouth, nose, or eyes.
 Whooping cough is most contagious during the first two weeks of illness, but it can still be spread for up to three weeks after symptoms start.

 Vaccination: Shield from an early age

-Getting vaccinated is also crucial for pregnant mothers in their third trimester, four weeks before the baby’s arrival.
-Moreover, we encourage close relatives and child caregivers to update their vaccinations to create a safe bubble around thee vulnerable.
-This strategy safeguards the mother and newborn’s immediate protection against whooping cough.
+Getting the whooping cough vaccine is also crucial for pregnant mothers in their third trimester, four weeks before the baby’s arrival.
+Moreover, we encourage close relatives and child caregivers to update their vaccinations to create a safe bubble around the vulnerable.
+This strategy provides immediate protection for the mother and newborn against whooping cough.

 Power of booster vaccinations for adults

-As we get older, our immune system produces fewer antibodies, making us less resistant to viruses and bacteria.
-The immunity provided by childhood vaccines declines over time, so it is usually recommended that adults receive booster vaccines.
-The National Center for Public Health recommends adherence to a specific vaccination schedule in adulthood.
-If you would like to know what vaccinations are recommended for you at what age, please contact our GPs.
+As we age, our immune system produces fewer antibodies, making us less protected against viruses and bacteria.
+Immunity from childhood vaccines diminishes over time, so it’s generally advised that adults receive booster vaccines.
+If you want to know which vaccinations are recommended for you at different ages, please contact our GPs, who can inform you.
+In addition to children, our clinic provides whooping cough vaccination for adults, which may be administered during a GP visit.

-Although it’s crucial to remember that while vaccination dramatically boosts the immune system’s ability to fight the disease, no vaccine offers 100% protection.
-This reality underscores the importance of getting vaccinated, not just for personal protection but for community health.
-To prevent the spread, ensure that all family members, especially infants and pregnant women, get vaccinated.
+While vaccination greatly boosts the immune system’s ability to fight the disease, no vaccine offers complete protection.
+This emphasizes the importance of getting vaccinated, not only to protect yourself but also to safeguard the community.
+To limit transmission, ensure all family members, especially infants and pregnant women, get their vaccines.

 Good personal hygiene practices